 - Cloud Monitor

 You can view queue information in the Cloud Monitor console and customize alert rules.
-Then, Cloud Monitor sends notifications to you when an unexpected business issue occurs.
-For more information, see Cloud Monitor.
+Then, Cloud Monitor sends notifications to you if an unexpected issue occurs.
+For more information, visitthe product page of Cloud Monitor.

 Topic-based MNS services

 MNS topics are used to send messages from one publisher client to multiple subscriber clients.
-MNS topics support multiple message pushing methods.
+MNS topics can be pushed as messages by using multiple methods.

-A topic can be compared to a newspaper subscription service.
+A topic can be compared to a newspaper to which multiple customers subscribe.
 When a new issue of the newspaper is released, customers (including the partners of the post office) can use one of the following methods to receive the newspaper:

 - Ask a mail courier to deliver the newspaper to a specific address such as your house.